KiboOst/php-qivivoAPI/README.md

 This php API allows you to control your Smart Qivivo / Comap Thermostat.

-The official Qivivo API doesn't provide any function yet for multi-zone.

-If you need a simple api to use official Qivivo API without headaches: [php-simpleQivivoAPI](https://github.com/KiboOst/php-simpleQivivoAPI)

 Jeedom user ?
 Check this  [Jeedom Plugin !](https://kiboost.github.io/jeedom_docs/plugins/qivivo/fr_FR/)

 ### Use case example